spring-cloud/spring-cloud-stream-samples/stream-listener-json/README.md

 * SampleSource - the app that generates a message of content-type `application/json`
 * SampleSink - the app that receives the converted message (JSON to the object of type Bar) from the Source output.
 				In this case, JsonToPojoMessageConverter is used automatically.

+Note: For demo purpose, both the Source and Sink application configuration properties are updated in the same `application.yml` file.

 ## Building with Maven